ntno/mkdocs-terminal/documentation/docs/configuration/features.md

 enables section links in the side navigation menu.
 ignored if `navigation.side.hide` is set.
 see [Section Indexes](../navigation/section-indexes.md) for details.

+### navigation.side.toc.hide
+hides table of contents in side panel on all site pages.
+ignored if `navigation.side.hide` is set.
+see [Page Table of Contents](../configuration/index.md#page-table-of-contents) for more info.

 ### navigation.top.hide
 hides top navigation on all site pages.